Empress Myeongseong: Personality and appearance

-Bishop described Jayeong as "clever and educated", and Gojong to be "kind" during the time she visited the palace.
+Bird described the queen as "clever and educated", and Gojong to be "kind" during the time she visited the palace.

 William Franklin Sands, a United States diplomat who came to Korea during Japan's colonisation, also spoke highly about the queen consort:

 She was a politician and diplomat who overtaken the times, striving for the independence of Joseon, possessing outstanding academics, strong intellectual personality, and unbending willpower.

 Early years

-The young queen consort and her husband were incompatible in the beginning of their marriage.
+The young queen and her husband were incompatible in the beginning of their marriage.
 Both found the other's preferences unattractive.
 She preferred to stay in her chambers studying, while he enjoyed spending his days and nights drinking, attending banquets and enjoying royal parties.
 The queen, who was genuinely concerned to understand affairs of state, immersed herself in philosophy, history, and science books of a kind normally reserved for yangban men.
-Court officials noted that the queen consort was highly selective in choosing who she associated with and confided in.
+Court officials noted that the queen was highly selective in choosing who she associated with and confided in.

 Her first pregnancy came five years after marriage, at the age of 21, and ended in despair and humiliation when her infant son died shortly after birth.
 She lost all her children apart from Yi Cheok, born when she was 24.
-His older sister was born when the queen consort was 23, but died and with a birth of two sons followed Yi Cheok's birth.
-They were born respectively during the queen consort's 25th and 28th years, and neither survived.
-These difficulties experienced in bearing healthy children may reflect in part the stresses of family and political relationships.
-There were no pregnancies after the age of 28, which was earlier than some other royal wives whose child-bearing ended in around their early thirties.
+His elder sister was born when the queen was 23, but died and the birth of two sons followed Yi Cheok's birth.
+They were born respectively during the queen's 25th and 28th years, and neither survived.
+These difficulties experienced in bearing healthy children may reflect in part the stress of familial and political relationships.
+There were no pregnancies after the age of 28, which was earlier than some other royal wives whose childbearing ended in around their early thirties.

-Korean politics had resulted in the deaths of many of the queen consort's immediate relatives.
+Korean politics had resulted in the deaths of many of the queen's immediate relatives.
 In August 1866, the year of the royal marriage, there was an armed skirmish between the French Admiral Roze and the Korean troops at Ganghwa Island.
 In 1876, the process leading to the Treaty of Ganghwa soured the relationship of Heungseon Daewongun with his son.
-As that relationship deteriorated, the king's father made death threats against the queen consort.
-Her mother was assassinated in 1874 in a bombing incident, along with her adoptive older brother, Min Seung-ho.
-During the Insurrection of 1882 and the 1884 coup, some of the queen consort's relatives were killed.
-The queen consort herself was exposed to personal danger as the attempts on her life and safety demonstrate.
+As that relationship deteriorated, the king's father made death threats against the queen.
+Her mother was assassinated in 1874 in a bombing incident, along with her adopted elder brother, Min Seung-ho.
+During the insurrection of 1882 and the 1884 coup, some of the queen's relatives were killed.
+The queen herself was exposed to personal danger as the attempts on her life and safety demonstrate.

-The royal couple's surviving son, Sunjong, was a sickly child, frequently catching illnesses and convalescing for weeks.
-The Empress cared personally for the Crown Prince and sought help from shamans and monks.
+The royal couple's surviving son, Yi Cheok, was a sickly child, frequently catching illnesses and convalescing for weeks.
+The queen cared personally for the crown prince and sought help from shamans and monks.
 The latter received rewards for blessings.
-Had the Crown Prince died, his rights would have devolved to the offspring of a royal concubine.
-The Crown Prince and his mother shared a close relationship despite her strong personality.
+Had the crown prince died, his rights would have devolved to the offspring of a royal concubine.
+The crown prince and his mother shared a close relationship despite her strong personality.